Robert G. Kaufman: 2020 Election Will Determine Whether China Wins or Loses by Unleashing the Coronavirus

 Furthermore, the recent revelations about Hunter Biden’s meretricious relationship with China — receiving millions for no discernible talent other than access to his father — feasts on steroids the grave concerns Americans should have about Vice President Biden’s lifelong propensity to accommodate Chinese tyranny so menacing to our ideals and self-interest.

-Will a Democrat Party reluctant to condemn the breakdown of law and order in a growing number of municipalities its leaders have governed for decades — a party considering deep cuts in law enforcement amidst the mayhem — pursue the types of muscular national security strategies essential for credibly reassuring our terrified real (and prospective) allies in the Indo-Pacific that it is safer to stand up to China rather than to capitulate?
+Will a Democratic Party reluctant to condemn the breakdown of law and order in a growing number of municipalities its leaders have governed for decades — a party considering deep cuts in law enforcement amidst the mayhem — pursue the types of muscular national security strategies essential for credibly reassuring our terrified real (and prospective) allies in the Indo-Pacific that it is safer to stand up to China rather than to capitulate?
 Will a party committed to a vast expansion of government domestically — with deficits cascading, taxes poised steeply to increase if President Biden has his way — have the resources much less the inclination to spend enough on defense to counter China’s relentless military buildup aimed at driving the United States out of the Western Pacific?
 Will a Biden administration also — like President Trump’s — designate China’s grandiose ambitions and predatory behavior as danger number one and bolster our protective capabilities such as missile defense (as the President’s latest budget does)?
 Or will a President Biden and his party revert to the default position of the Obama-Biden administration, which considered climate change the paramount gathering danger, all the while welcoming China’s rise?

 Granted, history furnishes ample examples of policies positively confounding expectations based on past experience.
 Recall the Truman administration’s decision to resist North Korea’s June 1950 attack on South Korea just six months after Secretary of State Dean Acheson seemed to exclude South Korea as a vital interest in his speech to the Washington Press Club in January 1950.
 Recall, too, the strategic metamorphosis of isolationist Sen. Arthur Vandenberg of Michigan into a stalwart supporter of President Truman’s policy of vigilant containment.